AdobeDocs/marketo.en/help/marketo/product-docs/administration/settings/campaign-inspector.md

    ![](assets/campaign-inspector-4.png)

+   >[!NOTE]
+>
+>The desired workspace needs to be selected in the tree in order to see the Campaign Inspector tab after it's been enabled.

 ## Using Campaign Inspector {#using-campaign-inspector}

 Once enabled, the Campaign Inspector tab can be found next to the Marketing Activities tab.